peytonshow/MC-Long-Run/readme.md

 * May craft 2 arrows using 1 Flint, 1 Arrow and 1 Leather.
 D
 * Mud is now craftable using 8 dirt and a water bucket or sugar cane.
 (This is inline with multiple changes made to furnaces) D
 * Terracotta can be made using a Clay Block on a campfire.
 D
-* Blast Furnaces (Which are renamed to Kiln) are now crafted using a campfire and either 8 (Ash) Brick Blocks, Packed Mud, Smooth Stone or Blackstone.
+* Blast Furnaces (Which are renamed to Kiln) are now crafted using a campfire and either 8 (Ash) Brick Blocks, Packed Mud, Sturdy Stone or Blackstone.
 (This plus a campfire makes up most recipes you need early game.
 The normal Furnace should only be unlocked afterwards as it's generally more powerful anyways.)
 PD
 * Furnaces are now crafted using a Kiln, 4 Sturdy Stone and 4 Blocks of Copper.
 (The furnace is just objectively better than a vanilla blast furnace because of it's versatility, so I think it would make sense if it was something you worked up to.
 Plus, the usage of Sturdy Stone introduces it's crafting recipe to players early on) D
 * Smokers are now crafted using 4 Logs, and either 4 Brick Blocks, Packed mud or Black/Cobblestone.
 (Smokers IRL aren't hot enough to crack cobblestone, so you could actually use it here. ) D
-* Farmers Delight Stoves can now be crafted using 3 copper blocks in place of the iron ingots in it's recipe.
-D
-* Backpacks now require 2 Copper blocks rather than 2 iron ingots.
-D
+* Many items that require a few iron ingots have been given the option to use copper blocks instead.
+This extends to Stoves, Backpacks and shields.
+PD
 * Added the ability to craft Supplementaries' Bombs using Glass and Bricks, but at a worse rate per TNT spent.
 D
 * Added the ability to cut Leather into Rabbit Hide.
 D
 * Fixed nirvana's rope recipe using Supplementaries' when it should be using farmer's delight.
 TD
 * Leather armor is now craftable out of Rabbit Hide OR Leather.
 TD
 * Campfires are now crafted in world using Firewood, or via a crafting table with a Firecharge.
 The in-world campfire must be lit.
 D
-* All dyes can now be crafted from Red, Green, Blue, Black and White dyes.
+* All dyes can now be crafted from Red, Yellow, Blue, Black and White dyes.
 D
-* All Musket weapons now have more accurate recipes.
+* All Musket and Bow weapons now have more accurate recipes to how theyre actually depicted.
 D
 * Cartridges now only require 2 'nail' items (Iron, brass, copper, gold nugget), 1 paper and 1 gunpowder for 2 Cartridge.
 PD
 * Froglights and Naturalist's Froglass now have duplicating recipes for less tedious farming.
 D
 * Added sequenced recipes for netherite armor that don't require diamonds, but instead have a much higher netherite cost.
 (This shouldn't replace your first set of netherite armor, but it streamlines the process of getting a bunch of sets for your troops.
 It may be more convinient to only farm for a handful of materials rather than the diamonds, netherite, gold + a template.
-It also requires a factory and a drill to (feasibly) get the most out of these recipes, so I think its worth a shot) D
+It also requires a factory and a drill to (feasibly) get the most out of these recipes.
+This new Automation line uses Overworld templates and roughly 3~4 netherite ingots a pop.

+* Overworld Templates a new item obtained from superheated mixing.
+Overworld templates are used in multiple automation lines.

 CREATE
 * Removed Create Washing Gravel into iron.
 (Automation in this pack shouldn't be indefinite/infinite output from no input.
 Mining is a more important aspect of Minecraft than automating everything, even if thats what create aims to do.
 With minor tweaks create should serve to complement vanilla moreso than replace parts of it) D